 During this season of virtual life together, we have canceled events that lie at the core of gospel community: worship services, Sunday school, nursery, the café, Sunday Evening at 6:30.
 These are real losses.
 And therefore, in order to compensate, your staff and leaders are adding some initiatives to help you connect meaningfully with God, one another, and the larger church community.

-- For everyone: Sunday join us at 9:30 a.m. on our Facebook page for our worship service: music, prayer, Scripture, and a sermon.
-At 9:30 a.m. and 11:10 a.m., the service is also available on our YouTube channel.
+- Join us on Sundays at 9:30 a.m. on our YouTube channel or Facebook page for our worship service: music, prayer, Scripture, and a sermon.

-- Again, for everyone: Our church elders will be reaching out to members in their parishes.
-If you’re not a church member and want to be included in that elder care, please contact Pastor Jin or the church office.
+- Our church elders will be reaching out to members in their parishes.
+If you’re not a church member and want to be included in that elder care, please contact the church office.

-- For those in small groups: Our small groups will continue, growing closer and deeper during this virtual season.
+- Our small groups will continue, growing closer and deeper during this virtual season.
 If you want to join a small group, please contact the church office.